2010 New England Patriots season: Week 9: at Cleveland Browns

 Hoping to increase their winning streak the Patriots flew to Cleveland Browns Stadium for an AFC duel with the Browns.

 The Browns took the opening kickoff 42 yards, scoring on a 38-yard field goal by Phil Dawson.
 Sammy Morris fumbled the ensuing kickoff and ex-Patriot Ray Ventrone recovered at the Patriots 19.
-Two plays later, Peyton Hillis scored on a 2-yard Peyton Hillis touchdown run.
-After a Patriots three-and-out, the drove to the Patriots 49, but Hillis was stripped by Mayo and Meriweather recovered at the Patriots 36.
-The Patriots couldn't move the ball though and punted.
-Early in the second quarter, the Patriots marched 79-yards in 11 plays, scoring on Brady's two-yard touchdown pass to Hernandez off of a deflection, trimming the deficit to 10–7.
+Two plays later, Peyton Hillis scored on a 2-yard touchdown run.
+After a Patriots three-and-out, the Browns drove to the Patriots 49, but Hillis was stripped by Mayo and Meriweather recovered at the Patriots 36.
+The Patriots couldn't move the ball and punted.
+Early in the second quarter, the Patriots marched 79 yards in 11 plays, scoring on Brady's two-yard touchdown pass to Hernandez on a deflection, trimming the deficit to 10–7.
 However, Cleveland countered with a 9 play, 60-yard drive, scoring on an 11-yard touchdown run by Chansi Stuckey on an end-around, extending the lead to 17–7.
 The Patriots drove to the Browns 9, but after catching a 6-yard pass, Gronkowski was stripped at the 3-yard line with Abram Elam recovering at the 2.
 The Browns took a knee and led 17–7 at halftime.
-Following a Patriots punt, the Browns marched 72 yards in 10 plays, scoring on a 16-yard touchdown run by Colt McCoy, increasing the Browns lead to a stunning 24–7.
+Following a Patriots punt, the Browns marched 72 yards in 10 plays, scoring on a 16-yard touchdown run by Colt McCoy, increasing the Browns' lead to a stunning 24–7.
 The Patriots reached the Browns 49 on their next drive, but a holding penalty on Gronkowski killed the drive as their offensive struggles continued.
 The Browns marched all the way to the Patriots 20 on their next drive, and Dawson was good on a 38-yard field goal, putting the Browns up 27–7 early in the fourth quarter.
 The Patriots raced 69 yards in 14 plays on their next drive, scoring when Brady found Hernandez on another 1-yard touchdown pass, trimming the deficit to a manageable 27–14.
 The Browns reached the 39 in five plays, then Hillis burst through and took off for a 33-yard touchdown run, giving the Browns a 34–14 lead and sealing their shocking win.
 Hoyer stepped in for Brady on their next drive and was intercepted by Eric Wright on the second play at the Browns 40.
 After the Browns punted, Hoyer took a knee to end the game.

 With the loss, the Patriots fell to 6–2.